mono/website/archived/csharpplugin.md

 <ul>
 <li><a href="#xcode-plugin-and-supporting-files-for-mono-c-integration">1 Xcode Plugin and supporting files for Mono C# integration</a>
 <ul>
-<li><a href="#this-page-is-no-longer-maintained-please-use-the-latest-version-at-httpcodegooglecompcocoa-sharp-devwikicsharpplugin">1.1 This page is no longer maintained.
-Please use the latest version at http://code.google.com/p/cocoa-sharp-dev/wiki/CSharpPlugin</a></li>
+<li>1.1 This page is no longer maintained.
+Please use the latest version at http://code.google.com/p/cocoa-sharp-dev/wiki/CSharpPlugin</li>
 </ul></li>
 <li><a href="#abstract">2 Abstract</a></li>
 <li><a href="#quick-start">3 Quick Start</a></li>